Akilax0/ESP32_scripts/FreeRTOS/README.md

 Time is divided into ticks.
 At the begining of a tick task scheduler runs and looks for tasks to run.
 Runs the highest priority task for rest of the tick.
-On next tick scheduler runs again to chekc the tasks.
+On next tick scheduler runs again to check the tasks.
-On vtaskDelay if no other task is available to run core remains in an idle state.
+On vtaskDelay() if no other task is available to run core remains in an idle state.
 If two tasks with same priority is available both are run in a round robin fashion until tasks are over.
 Known as preemptive scheduling.